vijaybheda/vijaybheda/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vijaybheda/)](https://www.linkedin.com/in/vijaybheda/)

 I am a Flutter App Developer, graduated from Marwadi University and currently live in Surat, Gujarat.
-I am a passionate student who is always willing to learn and to work through the use of technologies.
+I am a passionate who is always willing to learn and to work through the use of technologies.
 I really love the power that technology has in solving real-life problems.

 ##### I also usually learn and guide people who are just starting out in the programming world.
-I am currently working for Android and iOS Mobile App Development.
+I am currently working as Flutter App Developer for Android and iOS Mobile App's.

 ### Some personal things about me: